stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 [(), ()]
 ```

-Lets come up with a better context: The state monad.
+Let's come up with a better context: The state monad.

 ```idris
 record AppSt where